-Pain Management Clinic Offers An Alternative To Opioids
+Pain Management Program Offers An Alternative To Opioids

 Similar projects in California showed a reduction in the number of prescriptions and pills per patient, says Dr. Kelly Pfeifer, director of high-value care at the California Health Care Foundation.
 Her group released case studies of three state programs similar to Kaiser's in Colorado.

-"We've seen great success with these models that are integrating complementary therapy, physical therapy, behavioral health, and medical care," Pfeifer says.
+"We've seen great success with these models that are integrating complementary therapy, physical therapy, behavioral health and medical care," Pfeifer says.
 A key strategy is to gradually decrease the amount of opioids a patient takes, rather than cut them off before they're ready.
 "It works so much better when the patients have access to these complementary therapies," she says.
 "And it works even better when those complementary therapies are part of an integrated team."

 But it can be difficult to implement universally.
 One challenge is scale.
 Big systems like Kaiser have ample resources and can afford to run programs like this.
 Another is payment.
-Some insurers won't pay for alternative treatments, others have separate payment streams for different kinds of care.
+Some insurers won't pay for alternative treatments; others have separate payment streams for different kinds of care.

 "Frequently, behavioral health and medical health are paid for by entirely different systems," Pfeifer says.

 The need for programs like Kaiser's is urgent.
-In 2016, a record 912 people died from an overdose in Colorado, according to data recently released by the state health department.
+In 2016, a record 912 people died from overdoses in Colorado, according to data recently released by the state health department.
 Three hundred of those people died from an opioid overdose.
 Opioid use often leads to an addiction to heroin, which claimed another 228 lives last year.
-Those two causes together now rival the number of deaths from diabetes, car accidents, or chronic liver disease.
+Those two causes together now rival the number of deaths from diabetes, car accidents or chronic liver disease.

 Colorado faces a severe shortage of treatment options.
 Making matters worse, just this month, the state's largest substance abuse treatment provider, Arapahoe House, announced it would close Jan.
 2.